 - Additional revision surgery – may be needed to obtain the desired result, especially in cases of significant skin removal

 The risk of some common complications can be decreased by following your doctor’s post-surgery instructions.
 Potential general complications after surgery include:

 - Bleeding or hematoma (a collection of blood)

 - Chronic pain

 The cost of body contouring will depend on the type of technique used and which combination of procedures is used.

 Multiple combination surgeries are more complex and will cost more.
-The best way to understand the costs of surgery is to schedule a consultation with Dr. Xu. — a Board-certified plastic surgeon with a high level of technical expertise and the sense of artistry necessary to help people achieve their aesthetic goals.
+The best way to understand the costs of surgery is to schedule a consultation with Dr. Xu, a board-certified plastic surgeon with a high level of technical knowledge and the sense of artistry necessary to help people achieve their aesthetic goals.